martenframework/marten/docs/versioned_docs/version-0.1/templates/how-to/create-custom-tags.md

 Closable tags involve a closing statement, like this is the case for the `{% block %}...{% endblock %}` template tag for example.
 Usually, such tags will "capture" all the nodes between the opening tag and the closing tag, render them at rendering time, and do something with the output of this rendering.

 To illustrate this, let's take the example of a `spaceless` tag that will remove whitespaces, tabs and new lines between HTML tags.
-Such template tag could be implemented as follows:
+Such a template tag could be implemented as follows:

 ```crystal
 class SpacelessTag < Marten::Template::Base